I am an American, no demographic subgroup required. I believe in being fair and honest with one another in all things and at all times.

 - Cabra Castle Hotel | Offical Website | Castle Wedding Venue Ireland

 Official Website - 4* Cabra Castle Hotel & Wedding Venue Co Cavan offers luxury in spectacular surroundings for romantic fairy tale weddings or a relaxing night away.

 Robin Slater, the husband in this duet of life, is an exceptional flutist and artist in his own right.
 Together their instruments carry one to another time, another place; one where the woes and worries of the day are left far behind, forgotten.
 Their music alternatively lifts one to soaring heights before pulling at the heartstrings with a mournful tune the next moment.

 And then there are the jokes.

-After their show (which ended far too soon), I hung back and watched as the crowd moved past their table of music for sale and listened as the audience spoke with them, and they with their fans.
-There was an honesty to them as they listened carefully to the people, laughed with them and took pictures together.
-It was evident this was exactly where they desired to be in this moment in time: together and performing before the standing room only crowd on this sunny Spring day in April at Silver Dollar City.
+After their show (which ended far too soon), I hung back and watched as the crowd moved past their table of music for sale and listened as the audience spoke with them, and with their fans.
+There was an honesty to them as they listened carefully to the people, laughed with them, and took pictures together.
+It was evident this was exactly where they desired to be at this moment in time: together and performing before the standing-room-only crowd on this sunny Spring day in April at Silver Dollar City.